 words and photos by Melissa McMasters

-Last year we introduced you to the calligrapher flies, tiny flower-loving creatures whose markings look like intricate doodles.
+As part of last year’s NatureZen holiday card rollout, we introduced you to the calligrapher flies, tiny flower-loving creatures whose markings look like intricate doodles.
 This time we’ll go on a short survey, starting with the punctuation mark butterflies.

 Two of our Old Forest butterflies–the favorites of English majors everywhere–can be recognized by small white markings on their outer wings.
 The question mark is named after the dot and curve that break up its camouflage.
 This butterfly, which overwinters in the park and pops out on warm days, resembles the dead leaves that blanket the forest floor at the beginning of its flight season.